PhilLockett/BalancerTest/README.md

 # BalancerTest
-Test code for `Balancer` (a command-line utility for balancing 'tracks' across multiple 'sides').
+Test code for [Balancer](https://github.com/PhilLockett/Balancer) (a command-line utility for balancing 'tracks' across multiple 'sides').

 ## Overview
 A sequence of regression tests for the [Balancer](https://github.com/PhilLockett/Balancer) utility.

 ## Cloning and Running
-The test code is dependent on UnitTest.
-To compile and run the `BalancerTest` code first clone the unit test code:
+This test code is dependent on [UnitTest](https://github.com/PhilLockett/UnitTest).
+To compile and run the `BalancerTest` code, first clone the unit test code:

     git clone https://github.com/PhilLockett/UnitTest.git

 Then copy unittest.cpp and unittest.h into the `BalancerTest` directory before executing 'make'.

 Therefore, to clone, build and run `BalancerTest`, execute the following unix/linux commands:

     git clone https://github.com/PhilLockett/BalancerTest.git
     cd BalancerTest/